kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 Kokkos provides a CMake style build system.
 As C++ continues to develop for C++20 and beyond, CMake is likely to provide the most robust support for C++.
 Applications heavily leveraging Kokkos are strongly encouraged to use a CMake build system.
+Kokkos requires CMake version 3.10 and above.

 You can either use Kokkos as an installed package (encouraged) or use Kokkos in-tree included in your project.